Questions And Answers

 So – we created this FAQ to give you some answers.

 What exactly do we do?
 We are a team of highly trained volunteers who are ready to help whenever and wherever or help is requested.
-We are a non-governmental Wilderness Rescue organization, but we also provide assistance within our area.
-We are part of the HOME coalition providing help to the underserved parts of our community.
-We have the training, equipment, vehicles and tools to get things done – in the wilderness or in our city streets.
+We are a non-governmental Wilderness Rescue and a State Of New Mexico licensed EMS agency.
+We are also part of a coalition of not-for-profit organization in the area providing help to the underserved parts of our community.
+We have the training, licenses, insurance, equipment, vehicles and tools to get things done – in the wilderness or in our city streets.
 We also provide a variety of FREE trainings to anyone interested: American Heart Association CPR/AED, Stop The Bleed, uAV/Drone training, GPRS radio information.

 What kind of equipment do you use?
-We use modern technologies such as thermal vision, drones, GPS, computers, digital maps and communications, off-road vehicles even helicopters.
+We use modern technologies such as thermal vision, drones, GPS, computers, digital maps and communications, off-road vehicles and, of course, medical equipment.
 But we also use old fashioned ropes, compass and maps.
 And we train our members to be able to work with all of that.

 Do you need a lot of training?
-We have frequent trainings.
+We have several trainings per year.
 Because we have to be able to deal with any situation we encounter while being out in the wilderness.
 And our members love to get their hands on gadgets and to try new things.
 But what is even more important is the team.
 We rely on each other and we have to trust each other.
 That means we need to know each other very well.
 One way to do that is to train together.
 And to have fun together.

 What about physical fitness?
-There are physical fitness requirements for field personnel.
-That means for those who want to go out on missions.
+There are physical fitness requirements for our responders.
+That means for those who want to go out and help in the streets or during events.
 But those requirements are not too arduous and almost anybody should be able to pass with a little bit of preparation.
 Our auxiliaries do not require physical fitness evaluations.

 What do auxiliaries do?
 Our auxiliaries are the backbone of the outfit and they are as important as the field personnel.
 Among other things, they support the team on missions, help when the community request assistance, staff the communications posts, help with fund raising, update our web-site, are admins for our Facebook page, design flyers and documentation.